russf19/IS-601-Midterm/readme.md

 # Russell Fong IS601 Homework 6

-This is my updated calculator for project 6!
+This is my midterm project for IS601.
+This calculator is a continuation of the previous calculator assignments.

 Added GitHub Actions and Logging features.